18BusStrapz/18BluntWrapz/basic-multi-root-sample/README.md

+{
-# Basic multi root API samples
+	"description": "Basic multi root API samples"
+}

-This extension adds an entry to the status bar that shows the name of the currently active file.
-To exercise multi root APIs it:
+[This extension adds an entry to the status bar that shows the name of the currently active file.
+To exercise multi root APIs it:]
 - only enables itself when more than one `WorkspaceFolder` is opened using `workspace.workspaceFolders` API
 - shows the name of the `WorkspaceFolder` the file is from (if any) using `workspace.getWorkspaceFolder()` API
 - updates when there are changes to the number of `WorkspaceFolder` via the `workspace.onDidChangeWorkspaceFolders()` API